75 ChatGPT Prompts to 10X Your

 ESG in procurement is continuously integrated by many businesses to foster sustainability in their processes.
 However, what is it?

 In this article, we will discuss what ESG in procurement is.
 We will tell you its importance and how procurement impacts sustainability.
-Additionally, we will share with you the top strategies for procurement to drive ESG.
+We will also share with you the top strategies for procurement to drive ESG.

-Once you are done reading this article, you will be able to know the importance of ESG in procurement.
+After reading this article, you will understand the importance of ESG in procurement.
 Thus, allowing you to implement sustainability in your business effectively.

 ESG in procurement refers to the consideration of Environmental, Social, and Governance factors when making purchasing decisions.